ajh123-archives/MinecartCPP/README.md

 ### Probable requirements

 You may need to install some packages on your system to build Minecart.
-Currentlly I show how to build on Debian-based, RedHat-based, and MSYS2 (Windows) systems.
+Currently I show how to build on Debian-based, RedHat-based, and MSYS2 (Windows) systems.

 #### Debian-based Systems